Building Trades

 Construction jobs provide excellent pay, and apprentices are paid graduated percentages of journeyworker’s wages.
 Construction jobs also come with excellent benefits (vacation, health insurance, pension, etc.).

-The first step to a career in the construction industry is to consider a trade or craft that interests you; one you could perform and enjoy for a good part of your life.
-The second step is to examine the specifics of that trade or craft as listed here.
-Finally, contact any of the apprentice coordinators listed on this site and start the application process.
+The first step to a career in the construction industry is to consider a trade or craft that interests you, one you could perform and enjoy for a good part of your life.
+The second step is to examine the specifics of that trade or craft listed here.
+Finally, contact any apprentice coordinators listed on this site and start the application process.

 What is an Apprenticeship?